 One of the great things about these treats is that they are suitable for most dogs, including those with sensitive tummies or food allergies.

-Naturally, like all treats, they should be treated as that.
-After all, it is like us eating chocolate all the time and the waist will start to get bigger and even cause nausea if too many are consumed
+Naturally, like all treats, they should be treated like that.
+After all, it is like us eating chocolate all the time, and the waist will start to get bigger and even cause nausea if too many are consumed

 Sweet Potato Chews